 Base Set Charizard is the Most Iconic Pokemon Trading Card of All Time

 Obviously, the Charizard #4 Base Set holo is the MOST ICONIC of all Pokemon cards.
 Of course, it should be, as it was the primary chase card in the 1999 Base Set, when Pokemon was at its height of popularity.
 At the time, Charizard was one of the most popular and feared Pokemon.
 In the original Red and Blue Game Boy video games, his original form of Charmander was the hardest of the original three starting Pokemon to raise.
 But, if you stuck with him, and evolved him to Charmeleon, then Charizard, you had a powerhouse of a Pokemon that could ride you all the way through the Pokemon League.

 Back in 1999, Charizard was the one card every kid wanted.
 His card was one of the most powerful at the time in the Trading Card Game.
 So, of course, many kids played with the cards and didn’t take proper care of them.
 That includes the beloved Charizard.
 So, because of this, as copies have been snapped up by collectors, many of them are in less than your ordinarily desired condition.
 There aren’t nearly as many near-mint condition Charizard #4 cards out there as you may think.

 As collectors looked to standardize the conditions of their cards in order for future resale, PSA has received a glut of Charizard cards over the years.
 So, the range of graded copies from 1 to 10 is immense.
-In 2019, the submissions haven’t slowed down.
+In 2020, the submissions haven’t slowed down.

 Talk about a range!
 Still, a lot of people early on knew that the first Pokemon cards were going to be a fairly good investment.
 As many serious collectors did with baseball cards, a few collectors did well to grade pack-fresh or near-mint raw copies to preserve their value.
 That’s why there are so many in high grade.